glarence/itp341-android/README.md

 This repo contains all the work I did for ITP 341, an Android development class I took in Spring 2016 of my sophomore year.

+In order to run each assignment, clone this repo and open each project folder in Android Studio and run it in an emulator (Pixel AVD on Android Pie should work).

 ### Assignment 1 - Buttons and Listeners (without Persistence)
 ### Assignment 2 - Favorite Food
 ### Assignment 3 - Doge Clicker